What is Open Enrollment?

 Look for a system that can handle enrollment both during open enrollment and in the case of qualifying events, such as marriage, a new baby, loss of coverage, or other scenarios.
 Many benefits systems allow employees to self-service.
 In other words, they can update their own information in regards to qualifying events or benefits changes.
-If the system can only handle benefits elections during open enrollment, you will still have to maintain paper process for other events.
+If the system can only handle benefits elections during open enrollment, you will still have to maintain paper processes for other events.

 5. Does it administer a full array of benefits?

 Consider whether the system can handle a full array of benefits, including life, critical illness, dental coverage and more, as opposed to just the major medical plan.
-A benefits system reduces the administrative burden of offering several lines of coverage, so choosing a platform that can administer many types of coverage will allow employers to take advantage of those efficiency gains.
+A benefits system reduces the administrative burden of offering several lines of coverage, so choosing a platform that can administer many types of coverages will allow employers to take advantage of those efficiency gains.

-Because benefits touches so many parts of the HR ecosystem, in general, a comprehensive system that integrates benefits with other HR functionality will provide more value than a less robust system.
+Because benefits touch so many parts of the HR ecosystem, in general, a comprehensive system that integrates benefits with other HR functionality will provide more value than a less robust system.
 Considering these five questions will help HR leaders find the right solution for their organization.

-Here are 3 ways vendors should be supporting brokers and employers during open enrollment.
+Here are a couple ways vendors should be supporting brokers and employers during open enrollment.
 If you aren’t getting this level of customer service, you may want to consider whether you have the right platform:

 A quick turnaround

 This applies to customer service issues in general—how quickly does your support team member get back to you?
 Are you constantly waiting for a response?
 Has it caused issues with your clients or employees?

 But in particular, this also applies to build outs.
 While implementing during open enrollment, how quickly is your vendor able to build out groups?
 BerniePortal completes build-outs in one to three business days, compared to weeks or even months with other platforms.